0z-cloud/vx/README.md

     ![reference_iac_stand.sh](ansible/CI/repo_images/reference_iac_stand.sh.png)

-  - TeamCity or other CI/CD/QA running tool just run wrappers to execute a some step of pipeline with `type_of_run` equals `true`, for local runing/debugging/understanding you can run each wrapper with value `print_only` in `type_of_run` parameter.
+  - TeamCity or other CI/CD/QA running tool just run wrappers to execute some step of pipeline with `type_of_run` equals `true`, for local running/debugging/understanding you can run each wrapper with value `print_only` in `type_of_run` parameter.
-    Please read the configuration in folder `.teamcity` for more understud.
+    Please read the configuration in folder `.teamcity` for more understanding.

-  - We split processes for managing your bussines product lifecycle to two steps -
+  - We split processes for managing your business product lifecycle into two steps -

-  - Build and validate infrastructure - only if you use a API Cloud Adapter for support full dynamic environment way.
+  - Build and validate infrastructure - only if you use an API Cloud Adapter to support a full dynamic environment way.

-    If you are uses the baremetal adapter, you must to create infrastructure itself and after then - declare necessary nodes information to static template.
+    If you are using the bare-metal adapter, you must create the infrastructure itself and after then - declare necessary nodes information to the static template.

   - Deploy pipeline: